GIScience/gis-training-resource-center/content/Module_5/en_qgis_module_5_ex4.md

 	* `Table field`: __admin2Pcode__
 	* `Input layer 2`: __20240605_PAK_MPI.csv__
 	* `Table field 2`: __ADM2_PCOCDE__
-	* Choose a location to save the file as GeoPackachge and give it a meaningful name, for instance __MPI_Admin2_joined.gpkg__
+	* Choose a location to save the file as GeoPackage and give it a meaningful name, for instance __MPI_Admin2_joined.gpkg__
 	* `Run` and close.

 	```{figure} /fig/PAK_joined_MPI_csv_admin2.PNG